 Microsoft Outlook saves your email messages, calendar events, tasks, and other items in either an Outlook for Windows Data File (.pst) or an Outlook for Mac Data File (.olm).
 This article provides recommendations for backing up your Outlook Data File.

-If you experience issues when backing up extremely large PST or OLM files, see Troubleshooting Backups Of Microsoft Outlook Data for more information.
+If you experience issues when backing up extremely large PST or OLM files, see Troubleshoot backups of Microsoft Outlook data for more information.

 In server-based email configurations (such as enterprise environments or email clients using Exchange or IMAP), backing up email stored on your device may be unnecessary if your email is also stored on the email server.
 Contact your email provider with questions about your email storage.